randomPoison/randomPoison.github.io/_drafts/returning-self.md

 foo.chain_ref();
 ```

-The `move_self` version again requires the variable to be re-bound in each statement, again having a negative impacts on the ergonomics of the code:
+The `move_self` version again requires the variable to be re-bound in each statement, again making the code both harder to read and harder to write:

 ```rust
 let foo = Foo::default();